sdmpxs/pixaria_resizer/README.md

 pixaria_resizer
 ===============

 A photoshop script that will run through a directory of images resizing and organizing them for upload to a Pixaria installation.
+This has been used for years reliably so if it will be of some use to you, great.
+Anyone want to look at adding panels for the new versions of Photoshop?

 About the script
 ----------------